Updated April 15, 2022

-In early 2020, tribes made the difficult decision to temporarily close casinos and many other business enterprises to ensure important protocols were in place to keep employees, guests and the community safe—forgoing vital revenue used to fund government services such as health care, education, elder programs, infrastructure and human services.
-After months of mindful planning and implementation, all tribal casinos in Washington were able to reopen at reduced capacity.
+Early in the COVID-19 pandemic, Tribes made the difficult decision to temporarily close casinos and many other business enterprises to ensure important protocols were in place to keep employees, guests and the community safe—forgoing vital revenue used to fund government services such as health care, education, elder programs, infrastructure and human services.
+These aggressive business closures created great financial strains for tribal governments.
+Fortunately, after months of planning and implementation, all tribal casinos in Washington were able to reopen and safely resume gaming.

-Since this is a rapidly changing situation with unique circumstances for each community, it is best to reach out to individual tribes to learn more about specific safety practices.
+Since this is a continually evolving situation with unique circumstances for each community, it is best to reach out to individual Tribes to learn more about specific safety practices.

 - Lower Elwha